ponylang/pony-patterns/content/code-sharing/inheritance.md

 ## Discussion

-There are a couple important points to note about using default implementations as a means of code sharing.
+There are a couple of important points to note about using default implementations as a means of code sharing.

 ### All default implementations must be stateless